oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 Administrator can setup discount by adding promotions.
 Promotions have basic info (name, sort order, status, etc.), schedule, discount options, conditions (with scope and expression), matching items.

-The OroPromotionBundle introduces ability to setup promotions that if matched give discounts during checkout process.
+Matched promotions give discounts during checkout process.
 This is mainly done by `Oro\Bundle\PromotionBundle\Provider\SubtotalProvider` that add shipping and usual discounts subtotals.
 It uses `Oro\Bundle\PromotionBundle\Executor\PromotionExecutor` in order to find out discount information that stored as `Oro\Bundle\PromotionBundle\Discount\DiscountContext`.

 Discounts
 ------------